How do I see ROI and cost efficiency per AI feature?

 Deciding whether to shut down a feature

-- Compare against the cost of an engineer building a non-AI equivalent
+- If it's linked to an outcome, compare its cost-per-outcome against the cost of a non-AI equivalent

-- Check the usage rate — features with fewer than 10 calls/day rarely justify their fixed overhead
+- Check call volume in the API Call Log — features with very few calls rarely justify their fixed overhead

-- Mark as Waste and set an archive date if the data supports it
+- Mark as Waste if the data supports it

 Evidence-based feature retirement decisions